MACQUARIE: Everyone hates commodities

 In terms of defensives, they prefer gold and uranium while for short-term investors – and perhaps the brave – they like iron ore, nickel and alumina – the first on an expected seasonal uplift in demand from China with the latter two on potential supply cuts.

-As for those to avoid, Macquarie suggests that potash, thermal coal, aluminium, steel and nitrogen are likely to remain under continued price pressure for the foreseeable future.
+As for those to avoid, Macquarie suggests that potash, thermal coal, aluminum, steel and nitrogen are likely to remain under continued price pressure for the foreseeable future.

 “We are still at the point where things need to get worse before they get better, in order to ensure the necessary supply response.
 Indeed, the combination of continued macroeconomic headwinds and weak fundamentals mean the near term risk remains skewed to the downside in most cases,” suggest Macquarie